emericg/MiniVideo/README.md

 > -DCMAKE_TOOLCHAIN_FILE=../cmake/toolchains/xxx.cmake
 > -DCMAKE_INSTALL_PREFIX=/usr/bin

-You can also change several build options directly into the "minivideo/CMakeLists.txt" file.
+Note: You can also change several build options directly into the "minivideo/CMakeLists.txt" file.

+Installation into the system, available for root user:
+>  $ su
+>  # make install # INSTALLATION INTO THE SYSTEM, ROOT USER ONLY

 Building MiniVideo's testing softwares